 4. What happens if there is a complaint against me made to the Nevada Contractors Board?

-When the NSCB receives a complaint against a contractor, it will notify the contractor within 10 days and commence an investigation.
+When the NSCB receives a complaint against you, it will notify you within 10 days and commence an investigation.
 Depending on the nature of the complaint, the investigation may involve an NSCB member or contracted employee visiting the job site to evaluate workmanship.

 4.1.
 Notice to Correct

 If the investigator concludes that the complaint lacks merit, the NSCB will notify you and the consumer (complainant) in writing.
-Otherwise, the investigator will send the contractor a Notice to Correct, which enumerates the issues that the contractor must address.
+Otherwise, the investigator will send you a Notice to Correct, which enumerates the issues that you must address.

 These Notices to Correct are sent within five (5) days of any job site visit.
 You are typically given up to 20 or 30 days to comply with the NSCB’s orders.

 4.2.
 Notice of Hearing and Complaint

 If you do not comply with the Notice to Correct, the NSCB may commence disciplinary proceedings by mailing you a Notice of Hearing and Complaint.
 This Notice outlines the specific statutes that you allegedly violated.

 You then have 20 days from the mailing to respond to the allegations.
 Neglecting to respond constitutes an admission of the complaint’s allegations, and the NSCB can suspend or revoke your license without a hearing.

 Once you respond to the Notice of Hearing and Complaint, the NSCB will schedule an administrative hearing.
-The contractor will get about 30 days of advanced notice of the hearing’s date.
+You will get about 30 days of advanced notice of the hearing’s date.
 Scroll down to the next section to learn more.4

 5. What happens at Nevada contractor disciplinary hearings?

 NSCB administrative hearings resemble a trial:

-Prior to the hearing, the contractor and NSCB can engage in trial-prep-like activities such as deposing witnesses and issuing subpoenas.
+Prior to the hearing, you and NSCB can engage in trial-prep-like activities such as deposing witnesses and issuing subpoenas.
 You may bring an attorney to the hearing to represent you.
 The hearing itself consists of